-Join David Powers for an in-depth discussion in this video Using parameter and return type declarations together, part of Strict Data Types in PHP.
+Join David Powers for an in-depth discussion in this video Using parameter and return type declarations together, part of PHP: Strict Data Types.

 - [Voiceover] As you've just seen,…different rules apply to scalar type declarations…for parameters and return types…with regard to how weak and strict mode are invoked.…With parameters, it's where the function…is called that matters.…With return type declarations,…it's where the function is defined.…So if you want to use strict typing for scalar values,…both the definition file and the calling file…must be in strict mode,…but that's not necessarily the optimal solution.…I've opened strict_definitions.php…in the chapter three 03_04 folder…of the exercise files.…